 Have you ever wondered what happened to the Yellow Pages, the thick book of business contact details that came through the post each year?

 There are now thousands of business directories around the web.
 Each listing in those directories is called a ‘citation’.

 Even Google maintains a directory, called Google My Business.
 If you want to see it in action, just search for ‘restaurants near me’.
-You’ll likely be presented with a map and short list of local businesses – all of the information shown comes from their directory.
+You’ll find a map and a short list of local businesses.
+All of the information shown comes from their directory.

 It worked for a while.
 But as with any tactic designed to manipulate a search engine algorithm, it was soon clamped down on.